Our Top Router Table Reviews of 2023

 The fence is identical to the RA1181 model, which again is a very highly rated fence.
 The table includes two feather boards, a clear guard, three mounting plates, and two shims.
 If you want to check out a list of compatible routers you can find that here.
 Additionally, if you want to browse through the manual for the RA1171, you can check that out on Bosch's site at this link.

 This table is slightly cheaper than the RA1181, primarily because the work surface is not entirely aluminum.
-It normally sells for $150-$160 on Amazon, but if you watch out it can be had for less than $140 from time to time.

 Finally, Scott Sutton put together a great video review of the table that I've included down below.